 - (Victorians) Enrol in year 10 or VCE with Distance Ed (you need to have been registered with the VRQA for at least 12 months)

 - A combination of part-time work/part-time study can qualify as ‘full-time education’.
 Centrelink will not give a blanket comment on what constitutes suitable study/work experience etc. but volunteering can apparently count as part-time work.

-- Families could apply for FTB A regardless and, when it is rejected, they can appeal the decision where it will be looked at on a case-by-case basis.
+- Appeal the decision where it will be looked at on a case-by-case basis.